You make a difference.

 Your gift may be the one thing that makes college a possibility.
 Our students often have individual struggles.
 The WITC Foundation continues to provide important financial assistance to the students we serve.
 Each year the Foundation awards hundreds of scholarships and is the key resource for emergency student grants and loans.

 In addition, you can positively impact both WITC staff and surrounding communities as the Foundation also contributes to staff development and community projects.

 Stay up-to-date on opportunities to lend a hand and stories of current and former students whose lives have been changed by WITC and generous individuals like you.
 Sign up for AlumNews, our quarterly Alumni & Foundation e-newsletter:

 What Does the WITC Foundation Support?

 For the 2018-19 school year, there were 990 student scholarship applications submitted.
 The WITC Foundation awarded 567 scholarships worth over $263,556 with an average award of $465.
 Students are awarded scholarships based on their academic achievement, skills, career goals and financial need.

 The WITC Foundation understands our students may need additional help with the financial stressors that they face.
 Working with our counselors, emergency student assistance is available thanks to generous donor support.
-During the 2018-19 school year, we were proud to provide:
+During the 2019-2020 school year, we were able to provide: